Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Discussion

 \subsubsection{Speech Decoding BCIs}

-In speech decoding BCIs, achieving satisfactory decoding performance typically requires long-term data collection \cite{Willett2023}.
-To obtain larger training sets under limited recording durations, prior studies have commonly adopted data augmentation strategies grounded in signal processing or neurophysiological priors, including noise addition \cite{Jia2025,Mohan2025a}, wavelet transforms \cite{Mohan2025a}, sliding window \cite{Balaji2017}, and spatial transformation \cite{Panachakel2021}.
-In addition, generative models such as variational autoencoders have been explored to learn compressed and noise-resilient representations from speech-related neural signals, enabling the synthesis of samples that closely match the distribution of real speech EEG data \cite{Chen2025}.
-Given the large target vocabulary inherent in speech decoding paradigms and the limited availability of neural data, data synthesis is expected to become an important future research direction for speech decoding BCIs.
+Speech decoding BCIs typically require long-term data collection to achieve reliable performance \cite{Willett2023}.
+To enlarge training sets under limited recording durations, existing studies have adopted signal-processing and neurophysiology-inspired augmentation strategies, including noise addition \cite{Jia2025,Mohan2025a}, wavelet transforms \cite{Mohan2025a}, sliding windows \cite{Balaji2017}, and spatial transformations \cite{Panachakel2021}.
+Generative models such as variational autoencoders have also been explored to learn compact and noise-resilient representations from speech-related neural signals \cite{Chen2025}.
+Given the large target vocabulary and limited neural data in speech decoding, data synthesis is expected to become an important direction for improving data efficiency and generalization.